gvwilson/thirdbit/src/fiction/makers-return/index.md

 but what was the point?
-She was going to wander the ark's empty corridors for a couple of days, trade barbs with André, say, "Yes, Captain Leung," and, "Yes, Doctor Meadows," a few times, and then go back into her pod, just as she had so many times before.
+She was going to wander the ark's empty corridors for a couple of days, trade barbs with André, say, "Yes, Captain Leung," and, "Yes, Doctor Szego," a few times, and then go back into her pod, just as she had so many times before.